camunda/blog.camunda.org/content/post/2018/12/camunda-optimize-23-released.md

 Within this repository you will find examples for [SSO plugins](https://github.com/camunda/camunda-optimize-examples/tree/master/sso-plugin) as well as [variable import plugins](https://github.com/camunda/camunda-optimize-examples/tree/master/variable-import-plugin).

 The SSO plugin shows how you can enable SSO with Optimize and Keycloak.
-For the variable import plugins we added four different examples to show the most common use cases for this type of plugin: anonymizing variables, filtering out variables, resolving References to external Systems and transforming complex variables.
+For the variable import plugins, we added four different examples to show the most common use cases for this type of plugin: anonymizing variables, filtering out variables, resolving references to external systems, and transforming complex variables.

-If there is an example that you would like to be added there and that you think other users might benefit from, too, feel free to provide a [pull request](https://github.com/camunda/camunda-optimize-examples/pulls) anytime.
+If there is an example that you would like to see added there and that you think other users might benefit from, too, feel free to provide a [pull request](https://github.com/camunda/camunda-optimize-examples/pulls) anytime.

 ## Debug mode